Hedda Hjortsberg: Life

-Hedda Hjortsberg was one of six children to the stone mason Laurentius "Lars" Hjortsberg and the opera singer Maria Lovisa Schützer.
+Hedda Hjortsberg was one of six children to the stonemason Laurentius "Lars" Hjortsberg and the opera singer Maria Lovisa Schützer.
 Of their six children, four where employed at the Royal Swedish Opera or the Royal Dramatic Theatre, and two became famous: Lars Hjortsberg as an actor, and Hedda Hjortsberg as a ballerina.

 Career

 Hedda Hjortsberg was enrolled as a pupil of the French ballet master Louis Gallodier of the Royal Swedish Ballet at the Royal Swedish Opera in 1786, at the age of nine.

-She made her official debut at the Royal Swedish Opera in the season of 1790-91, in the part of Lucile in the pantomime ballet Det dubbla giftermålet by Jean-Rémy Marcadet starring Margaretha Christina Hallongren, Carl Dahlén, Joseph Saint-Fauraux Raimond and Carlo Caspare Simone Uttini.
+She made her official debut at the Royal Swedish Opera in the season of 1790–91, in the part of Lucile in the pantomime ballet Det dubbla giftermålet by Jean-Rémy Marcadet starring Margaretha Christina Hallongren, Carl Dahlén, Joseph Saint-Fauraux Raimond and Carlo Caspare Simone Uttini.

 She was engaged as a premier ballerina in the Royal Swedish Ballet between 1791 and 1806, and was by her retirement referred to as "The most excellent dancer of the Swedish stage."
 The writer Marianne Ehrenström called her the delightful darling of the audience, and describe her as gracious as a nymph: "une taille de nymphe, pétrie de graces, Terpsicore soulovée par les Zephirs."

 In 1804, she married businessman Erik Samuel Koersner, but was widowed soon after.
 In 1806, the Royal Swedish Opera was (temporarily) closed and remained so for three years.
-When it was reopened in the season of 1809-10, Hedda Hjortsberg performed with her five year old daughter in the ballet Dansvurmen on its inauguration.
+When it was reopened in the season of 1809–10, Hedda Hjortsberg performed with her five-year-old daughter in the ballet Dansvurmen on its inauguration.
 She also performed the part of Honor in Gustavs dröm.

 In 1811, she married the mine manager Abraham Abrahamsson Hülphers (1777–1839) in 1811, and after that, she performed only as a guest artist.